 What is Neurological Physiotherapy?

-Neurological physiotherapy is the treatment of people with diseases or disorders that have originated from the neuromuscular system or the nervous system.
+Neurological physiotherapy is the treatment of people with diseases or disorders that have originated from the neuromuscular system or the nervous system, including neurological physiotherapy treatment.
 Due to improper functioning of the nervous system patients complain of muscle weakness, poor coordination, uncontrolled and frequent muscle spasm and tremors, loss of function, poor balance and reduced sensation.
-Depending on the impairment the Physiotherapist makes an assessment to treat the patient for proper recovery and the treatment varies for different diseases and disorders.
+Depending on the impairment the Physiotherapist makes an assessment to treat the patient for proper recovery and the treatment varies for different diseases and disorders including neurological physiotherapy treatment.

 Treatments used in Neurological Physiotherapy are: